taenguree/android-code-style-guide/Setting.md

           - → Tab size : 4
           - → Indent : 4
           - → Countinuation intdent : 4
+        - Wrapping and Braces
+          - → PropertyAnnotations : Do not wrap
         - Imports
           - → Insert imports for inner classes 체크 해제
       - Xml